Contact Us On: 01773 820415 or Enquire Online

 • Shore hardness (D) – D45

-If you can read these numbers and have some context of these limits, you’ll see that the impact and tearing resistance of LDPE (compared to its weight) is astonishing.
+If you have some context of these limits, you’ll see that the impact and tearing resistance of LDPE (compared to its weight) is astonishing.
 This is the primary reason it has become such a ubiquitous material for packaging.

 Chemical resistance of polythene

-Polythene has incredible chemical resistance, and can’t be used with only a handful of chemical compounds.
+Polythene has incredible chemical resistance, and there’s only a handful of chemical compounds that it can’t be used with.
 It is known to be totally water resistant, able to package oils, and even has uses in fuel tanks.

 It can withstand common organic solvents, degreasing agents, alcohol, and even some strong acids and bases, for prolonged periods.
 These properties are affected by temperature and chemical concentration – but for the most part, polythene is chemically stable in most practical applications.